 is a reconstruction filter derived from the covariance matrix, \be D_{\ell} = \left( \right). \ee In this expression, superscript numbers label the input maps and $N_{\ell} \equiv 1/[D_{\ell}^{-1}]_{\rm ISW-ISW}$ estimates the variance of the reconstruction at multipole $\ell$.
 When a single input map $A$, is used, this expression reduces to a simple Wiener filter, \be \hat{a}_{\ell m}^{\rm{ISW}} \myeqthree \frac{\Cl^{\rm ISW-A}}{\Cl^{\rm A-A}}\glm^{\rm{A}}. \ee

-We demonstrate in Appendix \ref{app:other_est} that Eq.~(\ref{eq:iswest_simple}) is equivalent to the estimator in \citet{Manzotti:2014kta}, where the CMB temperature map is treated separately from LSS maps, and show that it reduces to the Linear Covariance Based (LCB) filter first proposed in~\citet{Barreiro:2008sn}.
+We demonstrate in Appendix \ref{app:other_est} that Eq.~(\ref{eq:iswest_simple}) is equivalent to the estimator of \citet{Manzotti:2014kta}, where the CMB temperature map is treated separately from LSS maps, and show that it reduces to the Linear Covariance Based (LCB) filter first proposed by~\citet{Barreiro:2008sn}.

 In constructing this ISW estimator, one must make a choice about how to obtain the necessary angular power and cross-power spectra in the covariance matrix.
-The $\Cl$'s can either be extracted from observations (as in Refs.~\cite{Francis:2009pt, Rassat:2013caa}), or computed analytically for an assumed cosmology (as in Refs.~\cite{Ade:2013dsi, Manzotti:2014kta, Ade:2015dva, Muir:2016veb, Bonavera:2016hbm}).
-Analytic calculation is straightforward, but introduces a model-dependence which can potentially bias results if, for example, calibration error contributions are not modeled correctly~\cite{Muir:2016veb}.
-Measuring $\Cl$ from observations produces a model-independent estimator and so can help in the case where the theory spectra are inaccurate, but at the expense of limited precision due to sample variance, especially at large scales, scales with low power, or for map combinations that have little correlation.\footnote{Using the observed spectra also violates an assumption in the maximum likelihood derivation of the estimator, in which the covariance is assumed to be known (i.e. independent of the measured signal).} Hybrid methods can also be used, as in~\citet{Barreiro:2012yh}, where the authors account for observed excesses in the auto-power of NVSS data by using a smoothed fit to data to get the galaxy map's auto-power, but analytically compute its cross correlation with the ISW signal.
+The $\Cl$'s can either be extracted from observations (as in Refs.~\cite{Francis:2009pt, Rassat:2013caa}) or computed analytically for an assumed cosmology (as in Refs.~\cite{Ade:2013dsi, Manzotti:2014kta, Ade:2015dva, Muir:2016veb, Bonavera:2016hbm}).
+Analytic calculation is straightforward but introduces a model dependence which can potentially bias results if, for example, calibration error contributions are not modeled correctly~\cite{Muir:2016veb}.
+Measuring $\Cl$ from observations produces a model-independent estimator and so can help in the case where the theory spectra are inaccurate, but at the expense of limited precision due to sample variance, especially at large scales, scales with low power, or for map combinations that have little correlation.\footnote{Using the observed spectra also violates an assumption in the maximum likelihood derivation of the estimator, in which the covariance is assumed to be known (i.e. independent of the measured signal).} Hybrid methods can also be used, as in Ref.~\cite{Barreiro:2012yh}, where \citet{Barreiro:2012yh} account for observed excesses in the autopower of NVSS data by using a smoothed fit to data to get the galaxy map's autopower, but analytically compute its cross-correlation with the ISW signal.